mayamathur/evalue_website/index.md

 the risk ratio scale that an unmeasured confounder would need to have with both the exposure and the outcome, conditional on the measured covariates, to fully explain away a specific exposure-outcome association.
+Stated otherwise, confounding associations that were jointly weaker than the E-value could not explain away the association.
 Note that for outcome types other than relative risks, assumptions are involved with the approximate conversions used (VanderWeele & Ding, 2017).

 Alternatively, you can consider the confounding strength capable of moving the observed association to any other value (e.g. attenuating the